pymwp

 install required packages

-Note: for development purposes or to run tests, install dev dependencies instead:
+For development and testing, install dev dependencies instead:

 From project root run: